I first visited Turin, Italy in 2005, and ever since then it’s had a special place in my heart.

 Option #2 – Stroll Through Parco del Valentino

 If you’ve had your fill of museums, head a few blocks south of the city center to Parco del Valentino.
 Running along the northwestern banks of the Po River, from the end of Corso Emanuele II south to Corso Dante, Parco del Valentino is the preferred urban park for Turin’s residents who want a breath of fresh air.
+Wandering along the pathways Parco del Valentino is one of the best free things to do in Turin.

 Inside the park you’ll find another Savoy palace, Castello di Valentino, which is now home to the University of Torino’s Faculty of Architecture and a traditional botanical garden.
 A little bit further south you’ll find Promotrice Delle Belle Arti, an art gallery and museum that hosts temporary art expositions.